Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 With new perk overhauls and various other character overhauls, you will have a familiar yet fresh experience building up your influence in Skyrim.

+- [Leveling Freedom](https://www.nexusmods.com/skyrimspecialedition/mods/69589) gives you control over the shape of the leveling curve in the game.
+You can adjust how quickly levels come at first, and how much more they cost as you level up - if any more at all.
+Vanilla values are set by default, but you can change them in the MCM.
 - [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) is a complete overhaul of Skyrim’s human, elf, and beast races designed to balance the game’s races and add powerful new gameplay options.
 - [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) is a complete overhaul of Skyrim’s perk trees designed to balance existing skills and add powerful new perks to the game.
 - [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) is an addon for Adamant - A Perk Overhaul that merges Lockpicking and Pickpocketing into a single skill and adds a new perk tree for Hand to Hand combat.